we-kode/mml.media/README.md

 ### Local build the docker image

-To build the docker image on your machien run
+To build the docker image on your machine run

 ```
 docker-compose --env-file dev.env up --build -d